 Contents vary; consideration of subjects not included in the curriculum.

 MD GENET 699 — INDEPENDENT READING

-MD GENET 707 — GENETICS OF DEVELOPMENT
+MD GENET/GENETICS 707 — GENETICS OF DEVELOPMENT

 A research-level analysis of the current status of the investigation of processes controlling differential gene activity and cellular behavior.
 The major emphasis is genetic.
 In successive years, the focus moves from the gene to the cell to the organism.

 MD GENET/GENETICS 708 — METHODS AND LOGIC IN GENETIC ANALYSIS

 Contemporary issues in genetic, developmental, cell, and molecular biology are addressed in a discussion format.
 Invited speakers give research lectures and reading material is taken from the primary literature.
 The discussion focuses on evaluating genetic approaches to biological problems.

 MD GENET/GENETICS/POP HLTH 888 — PUBLIC HEALTH GENOMICS